-Research interests include implicit and explicit memory processes, and relationships between stress, cognition and health.
+Doris Bitler 993-8817 / DK 2051 Experimental Psychology, with a explicit memory processes, and relationships between stress, cognition and health.
 In addition, in collaboration with Dr. Flinn, she has investigated effects of trace metals (zinc, copper and iron) on memory processes.